 - Stoicism for translators, by Dana Szabados

 As expected, it was pretty difficult to choose which sessions to attend due to the variety of topics and speakers available but also due to equally interesting talks taking place simultaneously.
 The good thing about BP22 was that all sessions were recorded; as attendees have access to the recordings, I can watch all the sessions I was not able to attend.
-Moreover, the sessions will soon be added to the BP Video Library for anyone interested in buying them.
+Moreover, the sessions are now available to buy from the BP Video Library.

 The networking reception and dinner were fantastic.
 Attendees came not only from every corner of Europe, but also from other continents.
 Translators are a bunch of very interesting people with fascinating stories; you always end up having the strangest things in common with someone sitting next to you – from a long-forgotten C language to someone’s partner being from a town close to yours, to another person having spent their Erasmus year in the same destination than you.